Maino7777/skills-communicate-using-markdown/index.md

 ##### Making headers for coding
 ###### Making headers for coding

-Differen font sizes for headers using #
+Different font sizes for headers using #